-The Engineer will pay for Item 643(15), Flagging on a contingent sum basis at the rate of \$38.00/hour.
+The Engineer will pay for Item 643(15) Flagging on a contingent sum basis at the rate of \$41/hour.
 The Engineer does not require a change order/directive for the flagging pay item.
-Flagging associated with Change Order work will be paid at the prices agreed to in the Change Order, or on a time and materials basis in accordance with Subsection 109-1.05, (07/07/05)R222USC04
+Flagging associated with Change Order work will be paid at the prices according to subsection 109-1.05 Compensation for Extra Work.
+(12/14/06)R222USC04